sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

 ## Own layout

-In the process of creating the evaluative method, it became clear that none of the existing keyboards would fit it.
+In the process of creating the evaluative method it became clear that none of the existing keyboards would fit it.
 And even the first timid attempt to create a layout gave good results.
 I was inspired and spent a lot of time trying different options, but I could not be satisfied with the results.